 If you see a dialog on your computer or phone asking if you want to install the Instant Preview Android app, click or tap Okay to confirm.

-If you do not have a recent enough version of ARCore installed on your phone, you might be sent to the Play Store to install ARCore before continuing.
+If you do not have a recent enough version of Google Play Services for AR installed on your phone, you may be sent to the Google Play Store to download and install it before continuing.

 Move your phone around to detect planes, place objects, or use other ARCore functionality that you are testing in your app.